eduardo-dangelo/youtube-api-search-app/README.md

 ## Youtube Api Search App - React App

-### A react js app that search's and play youtube videos
+### An interface to search and play youtube videos.